 How likely are your customers to recommend you to their friends or peers?
 That’s what this metric tracks.

-4. Be loyal to them
+4. Be loyal to your customers

 Here’s an interesting idea: You owe your customers loyalty as much as they owe it to you.